Skip to main contentSkip to navigation

 Type of Failure

 Head swaps require exact-match donor drives.
-Rare or newer models may cost more because the donor parts cost more to source.
-We maintain inventory to reduce delays.
+The donor must share the same model number, firmware revision, and head configuration.
+Rare or newer models cost more because the donor parts cost more to source.
+Rossmann maintains a donor inventory to reduce delays and parts costs.

 Drive Capacity

 Larger drives take longer to image.
 A 500GB drive might image in hours; an 8TB drive can take days.
-This affects labor time and total cost.
+Imaging time affects labor cost.
+High-capacity drives (8TB+) also require a larger target drive (~$400+).

 Severity of Damage

 A clicking drive caught early has better odds than one that was powered on repeatedly or opened at home.
-More damage means more work and higher cost.
+More damage means more donor attempts, longer imaging passes, and higher cost.

 Lab Overhead